eclipse-apoapsis/ort-server/config/README.md

 Other functionality, like contains checks or listing secrets, is not required.
 In typical use cases, the secrets to be looked up are directly referenced by their names; so it is sufficient to resolve these names and obtain the corresponding values.
-This also simplifies concrete implementations, which could for instance lookup the values from environment variables, from files, or from a specific storage for secrets.
+This also simplifies concrete implementations, which could, for instance, look up the values from environment variables, from files, or from a specific storage for secrets.

 #### Factory Interface